Protect Deep Security Agent

 ds_agent_dsm_public_ca.crt

-file in one of these locations:
+file in one of these locations:- On Windows:

 %ProgramData%\Trend Micro\Deep Security Agent\dsa_core